MonashBioinformaticsPlatform/15-07-swc-r-intro-r/reference.md

 Check what type of thing you are dealing with:
 `class(x)`

 - "numeric", "character", "factor", "integer", "logical" - Vectors, containing a list of things all of the same basic type.
-A 1D data structure.
+In R, a single value is a vector with length 1.

-- "matrix" - Matrices, a rectangular 2D data structure, elements are all of the same basic type.
+- "matrix" - Matrices, a tabular 2D data structure, elements are all of the same basic type.

+- "list" - A list of things.
+Unlike vectors, lists can contain different types of things, and can contain other container data structures.
+If a function needs to return several different things of different types, a list is a great container to put them all in.

-- "data.frame" - Another rectangular 2D data structure.
+- "data.frame" - Another tabular 2D data structure.
 A sequence of records (rows), each having certain attributes (columns).
 Each column is all the same type of thing, but different columns can contain different types of thing.
+You could think of a data.frame as a *list* of column *vectors*.

 Insist that a thing have a certain type:
 `as.vector(x)`